gilliantrosen/omerbot/README.md

 ```
 6. set up the cron job for it.
 NOTE: my LC runs arch linux so it [wasn’t a cron job exactly.](
+https://unix.stackexchange.com/questions/261864/arch-linux-how-to-run-a-cron-job) See the "daily automatic scheduled reboot" example at that link!
-https://unix.stackexchange.com/questions/261864/arch-linux-how-to-run-a-cron-job) Here are the .service file contents for setting up on arch linux:
+Here are the .service file contents for setting up on arch linux:
  ```
  [Unit]
  Description=Post Omer reminder